Michael (archangel): Eastern and Oriental Orthodoxy

-The Eastern Orthodox accord Michael the title Archistrategos, or "Supreme Commander of the Heavenly Hosts".
-The Eastern Orthodox pray to their guardian angels and above all to Michael and Gabriel.
+The Eastern Orthodox accord Michael the title Archistrategos, or “Supreme Commander of the Heavenly Hosts”.
+The Eastern Orthodox pray to their guardian angels and above all, to Michael and Gabriel.

 The Eastern Orthodox have always had strong devotions to angels.
-In contemporary times they are referred to by the term of "Bodiless Powers".
+In contemporary times, they are referred to by the term of “Bodiless Powers”.
 A number of feasts dedicated to Archangel Michael are celebrated by the Eastern Orthodox throughout the year.

 Archangel Michael is mentioned in a number of Eastern Orthodox hymns and prayer, and his icons are widely used within Eastern Orthodox churches.
 In many Eastern Orthodox icons, Christ is accompanied by a number of angels, Michael being a predominant figure among them.

 In Russia, many monasteries, cathedrals, court and merchant churches are dedicated to the Chief Commander Michael; most Russian cities have a church or chapel dedicated to the Archangel Michael.

+In Ukraine, the Archangel Michael is the patron saint of the capital city, Kyiv.
+He became popular since the time of Prince Vsevolod of Kievan Rus'.

 While in the Serbian Orthodox Church Saint Sava has a special role as the establisher of its autocephaly and the largest Belgrade church is devoted to him, the capital Belgrade's Orthodox cathedral, the see church of the patriarch, is devoted to Archangel Michael (in Serbian: Арханђел Михаило / Arhanđel Mihailo).

 The place of Michael in the Coptic Orthodox Church of Alexandria is as a saintly intercessor.
 He is the one who presents to God the prayers of the just, who accompanies the souls of the dead to heaven, who defeats the devil.
 He is celebrated liturgically on the 12th of each Coptic month.
 In Alexandria, a church was dedicated to him in the early fourth century on the 12th of the month of Paoni.
 The 12th of the month of Hathor is the celebration of Michael's appointment in heaven, where Michael became the chief of the angels.

-Protestant views
+Protestantism

-Protestant denominations recognize Michael as an archangel.
-Within Protestantism, the Anglican and Methodist tradition recognizes four angels as archangels: Michael, Raphael, Gabriel, and Uriel.
-Within Anglicanism, the controversial bishop Robert Clayton (died 1758) proposed that Michael was the Logos and Gabriel the Holy Spirit.
+Protestants recognize Michael as an archangel.
+The Anglican and Methodist traditions recognize four archangels: Michael, Raphael, Gabriel, and Uriel.
+The controversial Anglican bishop Robert Clayton (d.
+1758) proposed that Michael was the Logos and Gabriel the Holy Spirit.
 Controversy over Clayton's views led the government to order his prosecution, but he died before his scheduled examination.

-The Lutheran Churches of St. Michael's Church, Hamburg and St. Michael's Church, Hildesheim are named for him.
+The Lutheran Churches of St. Michael's Church, Hamburg and St. Michael's Church, Hildesheim are named for Michael.
 In Bach's time, the annual feast of Michael and All the Angels on 29 September was regularly celebrated with a festive service in Lutheran churches, for which Bach composed several cantatas, for example the chorale cantata Herr Gott, dich loben alle wir, BWV 130 in 1724, Es erhub sich ein Streit, BWV 19, in 1726 and Man singet mit Freuden vom Sieg, BWV 149, in 1728 or 1729.